willbelr/bridge/README.md

 # Bridge
 Bridge is a python application allowing to communicate and interact with various radio devices.
 Parsing modules are easily added to suit differents needs.
-As a starter, a parser exemple (media.py) is provided.
-It's purpose is to control media application from a rf remote (see https://github.com/willbelr/rf_remote).
+As a starter, two parser exemples are provided.
+They are used to control media application from a nrf24 remote (see https://github.com/willbelr/rf_remote).

 ![alt tag](https://raw.githubusercontent.com/willbelr/rf_bridge/master/pictures/GUI.png)